open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

     "name": "my-app",
     "private": true,
     "dependencies": {
-        "@open-pioneer/runtime": "latest"
+        "@open-pioneer/runtime": "catalog:"
     }
 }
 ```

 > NOTE
-> Dependencies in the preceding example snippet (and some other snippets in this documentation) use the version specifier `latest` to avoid being immediately outdated.
+> Dependencies in the preceding example snippet (and some other snippets in this documentation) use the version specifier `catalog:`.
-> You should pick a recent version with the help of your IDE or the index at [npmjs.com](https://www.npmjs.com/), for example `"@open-pioneer/some-package": "^1.2.3"`.
+> We use catalogs to manage the versions of our dependencies at a central location.
+> The actual version is maintained in `pnpm-workspace.yaml` (see [documentation](https://pnpm.io/catalogs)).

 A `package.json` file should always contain at least a `name`, usually some `dependencies` and either `private: true` or a valid license (in case you intend to publish it).
 After creating a new package or modifying the dependencies of an existing package, you should run `pnpm install`: